sentientstardust-dev/OrcaSlicer-ImageMap/README.md

 - OrcaSlicer includes a **pressure advance calibration pattern test** adapted from Andrew Ellis' generator, which is licensed under GNU General Public License, version 3.
 Ellis' generator is itself adapted from a generator developed by Sineos for Marlin, which is licensed under GNU General Public License, version 3.
 - The **Bambu networking plugin** is based on non-free libraries from BambuLab.
 It is optional to the OrcaSlicer and provides extended functionalities for Bambulab printer users.
 - This repository uses Pigment Painter in order to predict how filament colors will mix.
 Pigment Painter is licensed under the GNU General Public License, version 3.
+- ColorSolver is used for fast RGB -> filament ratio conversion.
+ColorSolver is licensed under the GNU Affero General Public License, version 3